tsackton/taelgarverse/docs/things/books/the-endless-currents.md

 title: The Endless Currents
 ---
 # The Endless Currents
-:octicons-info-24:{ .lg .middle } **A [Lizardfolk](<../../creatures/species/lizardfolk.md>) epic poem, by Aznoke**
+:octicons-info-24:{ .lg .middle } **A [Lizardfolk](<../../creatures/species/lizardfolk.md>) epic poem, by [Aznoké](<../../people/historical-figures/aznoke.md>)**

-*The Endless Currents* is an epic poem by the lizardfolk mystic Aznoke.
+*The Endless Currents* is an epic poem by the lizardfolk mystic [Aznoke](<../../people/historical-figures/aznoke.md>).
 It describes the Eightfold Essences as physical energies, fundamental energies, and cyclical energies, and speaks of life and death as flowing currents within the larger natural cycle.